• Skip to primary navigation

 1. Skip the Buffalo coating.

-2. Mix ½ cup of your favorite BBQ sauce with 1 tablespoon melted butter.
-Give the wings a light brushing of the BBQ about 10 minutes at the end of cooking (be sure to flip to get both sides) than a heavier brush when they come out.
+2. Mix ยฝ cup of BBQ sauce with 1 tablespoon of melted butter.
+Give the wings a light brushing of the BBQ sauce about 10 minutes before the end of cooking (be sure to flip to get both sides), then a heavier brush when they come out.

 3. It somewhat depends on the amount of sauce you want on the wing.
 The light brushing gives a base for the second coat to stick.